aphp/edsnlp/docs/home/tutorials/multiple-texts.md

     In SpaCy, even a rule-based pipeline is a memory intensive object.
     Be wary of using too many workers, lest you get a memory error.

-Depending on your machine, you should get a significant speed boost (we got 20x acceleration).
+Depending on your machine, you should get a significant speed boost (we got 20x acceleration on a shared cluster using 62 cores).

 ## Deploying EDS-NLP on Spark